How are new NetIDs for Faculty and Staff Created?

 Once a new faculty, staff member or temporary employee is hired in FASIS, a NetID is generated for them within 24-48 hours.
 Barbara Beeuwsaert, NetID Coordinator for OR Admin, contacts the new employee’s supervisor with instructions on how to access the “Activate Your NetID” page.

 Each Center should designate a NetID Coordinator.
 Please contact Barbara Beeuwsaert.

-To change the approver for Conflict of Interest (COI), Training (Learning & Development), Performance, Bi-Weekly Kronos approver and Exempt employee leave accrual, contact Barbara Beeuwsaert.
+To change the approver for Conflict of Interest (COI), Performance, Training (Learning & Development), Performance, Kronos Timecard/Leave Accrual and Expenses, please contact Barbara Beeuwsaert.

 Supervisors must approve both time sheets for biweekly employees and leave accruals for exempt employees using the Kronos Time System.

 Northwestern University’s Kronos is used to record time for all biweekly staff and temporary employees.
 Access to Kronos is only available on campus not including the dorms unless using VPN.